SuperDotNet/superdotnet.run/content/_index.md

 ## You're Also Interviewing Yourself

-Don't knock it until you try it; it's incredibly therapeutic I dare say.
+Don't knock it until you try it; [it's incredibly therapeutic](https://en.wikipedia.org/wiki/Active_imagination), I dare say.
 Regardless, in my view, software is a lot like writing a book.
 It's nearly impossible to write a book that is consistent in form and tone with multiple people stomping around in various chapters and trying to tie together a cohesive story.
 Some teams do pull it off, however, and I rightfully salute them.
 In my world, however, this is the exception and not the norm.
 It's simply not my style or what I have found the most success at in my nearly 22 years of development experience.
 In my view, a project should get to its first publish point and _then_ other members join to help flesh it out, keeping to the tone and style established by the primary author.

 ## OK Crazy Guy, How Are You Going to Pull Off the Impossible?

 One day at a time.
 But first, I have a lot of writing to do here in this site, and in doing so I hope to cover a lot of ground here.
 I would like to think of this as a good stopping point in my career to reflect on my time so far in the .NET space, to share my lessons learned, and offer a bit of a retrospective.
 I hope to establish this in the [Philosophy section](/philosophy/).
 From there, I will explore the primary concepts of this project in the [Vision section](/vision/) to break down the major pieces and highlight how the approach differs from any others that I have seen in the marketplace to date.
 From there, I hope to contain all further, unanswered questions in the [FAQ](/faq/), and from _there_, maintain any further thoughts or highlights worth sharing on the [Super.NET blog, dawg](https://blog.superdotnet.run).

-Let's first jump into the [Philosophy section](/philosophy/).
+Let's first jump straight into the rabbit hole with some [Philosophy&raquo;](/philosophy/).